Alex Barclay: Youth fiction

 In 2013, Barclay released a novel for young adults, Curse of Kings.
 It was billed as the first of a series of six, the Trials of Oland Born, though no further titles in this series have been scheduled or published as of 2019, and in a 2016 interview, the author referred to the book in the singular.

 In July 2019 it was announced that a new book for younger readers was submitted, a diary-form novel, My Heart & Other Breakables: How I lost my mom, found my dad, and made friends with catastrophe, with a hardback publication date of March 2020, this being the first volume in a two-book deal with HarperCollins Children's Books.

 Standalone novel

 A new book was announced by HarperCollins in 2019, and was launched on 2 August with an interview and reading at a joint event of the Skibbereen Arts Festival and the West Cork Literary Festival, at Liss Ard.
-A novel, I Confess is promoted as a psychological thriller, on release 22 August in Ireland and the UK.
+The book, a novel titled I Confess, is promoted as a psychological thriller, on release 22 August in Ireland and the UK.